felix-ops/JPDB-Media-Support/README.md

 ## Requirements
 To start using this extension, make sure you have the following:

-1. **JPDB API Key** Required for interacting with JPDB (Don't use the same API key shown in the Video, use the one available at the bottom of the JPDB settings page !!!)
+1. **JPDB API Key** Required for interacting with JPDB (Don't use the same API key shown in the Video, use the one available at the bottom of the JPDB settings page!)
 2. **Anki** (Installed on your computer)
 3. **Anki Connect Addon** (Installed in Anki)
-4. **Anki Deck** (Containing the media files you want to integrate with JPDB)
+4. **Anki Deck** (Containing the media files you want to sync with JPDB)
 5. **Chrome Browser** (any browser which supports Chrome extensions)

 ## Installation & Setup